Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 case_id: 100

-# Method 3: Pattern matching rules
+# Method 3: Pattern matching (case-insensitive name comparison)

 enabled: trueLinking methods explained